Krietz Blog

 Financing and Long-Term Savings

 Financing options play a key role in deciding which Yukon to purchase.
-There is more of a benefit to buying a Yukon already lifted.
-Some of those include up front savings as the build is already included in the price.
-You’ll find if you buy a Yukon stock and take it to a shop to be lifted the total of the two costs end up being more than purchasing an already lifted Yukon.
+The combination of purchasing a stock Yukon separate from it’s aftermarket upgrades results in a greater price than buying one that’s already been lifted.
 To add to that, you can also finance the total of the lifted Yukon where you may have to pay out of pocket for modifications if you buy a stock Yukon and then take it to get lifted.
 Not only is buying a lifted Yukon more convenient it is cheaper in the long run.

 A lifted Yukon may give you a more exciting driving experience, and you may find you’ll keep the lifted Yukon longer than cars you’ve had in the past which will also save you money.
 Check out Krietz Auto Sales Yukon Inventory (Click Here).